jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 [**(Play with it on Try Reason →)**](https://reasonml.github.io/en/try.html?rrjsx=true&reason=C4TwDgpgBAzgxgJwhAdlAvAKClAPlAGQHsBDAEwEsUBzAZUWRWzygGEiyIBRFYBEeklTN8tAK5w4EGDEGMA3JkwAbCMCgpkZGKxIopygEJjgwImnRQAFPCEoAXLAaoAlI4BGRIsowA+KADezDAA7hTAcAAW1raMLoEihKSUNHKoflB8YhCKOPjsnDx8As4W-lk5ieKS0rKlGQBmJMowlTgAvpjtikA)

 Not bad!
-Telling Reason that our function was exhaustive let it optimize the entire `switch` statement back down to a single `if` statement, like we started with.
+Telling Reason that our function was exhaustive let it optimize the entire `switch` statement back down to a single `if` statement.
 In fact, it gets even better: when we run this through `uglifyjs`, it removes the redundant `true` / `false`:

 ```js
 "use strict";